History of Lithuania (1219–1295): Kingdom of Lithuania

 Immediately after his coronation, Mindaugas transferred some western lands to the Livonian Order – portions of Samogitia, Nadruva, and Dainava.
 There is some discussion as to whether in later years (1255, 1257, 1259, 1261) Mindaugas gave even more lands to the Order.
 The deeds might have been falsified by the Order; the case for this scenario is bolstered by the fact that some of the documents mention lands that were not actually under the control of Mindaugas.
 Whatever the case, relative peace and stability was established for about eight more years.
 Mindaugas used this opportunity to concentrate on expansion to the east.
-He strengthened his influence in Black Ruthenia, in Pinsk, and took advantage of the collapsed Kievan Rus' by conquering Polatsk, a major center of commerce in the Daugava River basin.
+He strengthened his influence in Black Ruthenia, in Pinsk, and took advantage of the collapsed Kievan Rus' by conquering Polotsk, a major center of commerce in the Daugava River basin.
 He also negotiated a peace with Galicia–Volhynia, and married a daughter to Svarn, the son of Daniel of Galicia, who would later become Grand Duke of Lithuania.
 Diplomatic relations with western Europe and the Holy See were also reinforced.
 In 1255, Mindaugas received permission from Pope Alexander IV to crown his son as King of Lithuania.
 In the domestic arena, Mindaugas strove to establish state institutions: his own noble court, administrative systems, a diplomatic service, and a monetary system.
 Silver Lithuanian long currency (Lithuanian: Lietuvos ilgieji) circulated, providing an indice of statehood.